 Steps for Applying

 Step 1: Submit an online application and fee to the Graduate Division.
-Upload the following materials:
+(Application fees may be waived in some cases.
+Please see https://grad.ucla.edu/admissions/faqs/ or please contact the department’s admission director)

 - A 1-2 page statement of purpose.
 A separate personal history statement is not required.